mrbusche/backseatfan.com/_posts/2009-12-10-jamarcus-russell-wont-consider-paycut-give-gradkowski-credit.md

   </p>

   <p>
-    When asked about the <a href="http://profootballtalk.nbcsports.com/2009/12/10/jamarcus-wont-consider-a-pay-cut/">possibility of reworking his contract</a>, JaMarcus said, &#8220;&#8221;Oh, no. That's over and done with.
-I don't even consider that as a part of it.&#8221; Russell admitted he was embarrassed by the benching but refused to give Gradkowski any credit for the team's success.
-JaMarcus said, &#8220;Now it's just all around.
+    When asked about the <a href="http://profootballtalk.nbcsports.com/2009/12/10/jamarcus-wont-consider-a-pay-cut/">possibility of reworking his contract</a>, JaMarcus said, ""Oh, no. That's over and done with.
+I don't even consider that as a part of it."
+Russell admitted he was embarrassed by the benching but refused to give Gradkowski any credit for the team's success.
+JaMarcus said, "Now it's just all around.
 Guys are just making plays around him.
-In the Dallas game after you go out and win in Cincinnati there weren't plays really made the whole game, you know what I mean.&#8221;
+In the Dallas game after you go out and win in Cincinnati there weren't plays really made the whole game, you know what I mean."
   </p>

   <p>
-    When asked to grade his performance this year Russell said, &#8220;Uh, kind of hard because there was times where you try to get guys a chance to make plays and at the early part of the year, it wasn't happening.
+    When asked to grade his performance this year Russell said, "Uh, kind of hard because there was times where you try to get guys a chance to make plays and at the early part of the year, it wasn't happening.
 So the quarterback job, I say he looks for more help around from everybody because he can't do it himself.
 It wasn't so well, but at times it was.
-When we look at film, it don't be as bad as it seems on the field always.&#8221;
+When we look at film, it don't be as bad as it seems on the field always."
   </p>

   <p>